How To Volunteer

 - Art Committee Member

 The Art Committee of the Quarryville Library keeps the CX Carlson Cultural Room looking fresh by selecting, hanging and hosting beautiful art shows several times a year.
-Members of this committee recruit local artists, including: painters, photographers; quilters; mixed media artists and others, to participate in shows lasting one to two months.
-They also graciously host an opening reception party for each new exhibit giving viewers a chance to meet and talk to the displaying artist(s).
+Members of this committee recruit local artists, including painters, photographers, quilters, mixed media artists and others, to participate in shows lasting one to two months.
+They also host an opening reception party for each new exhibit giving viewers a chance to meet and talk to the displaying artist(s).

-If you love to work with children and enjoy interactive activities then maybe you’ll consider working as an assistant to our Youth Services Coordinator.
-Programs for kids include LEGO night, movie night, parachute play, story time and various craft and art related programs.
-Assistants can help prepare activities, organize and set-up the learning environment, help sign in children and work with children who need assistance.
+If you love to work with children and enjoy interactive activities then maybe you’ll consider working as a volunteer with our Youth Services Coordinator.
+Programs for kids include LEGO night, movie night, story time and various craft and art related programs.
+Volunteers can help prepare activities, organize and set-up the learning environment, help sign in children and work with children who need assistance.

 Friends of the Library Volunteer Opportunities